Hermann Rauschning: Authenticity of Hitler Speaks

 Historian Hugh Trevor-Roper's initial view that the conversations recorded in Hitler Speaks were authentic also wavered as a result of the Hänel research.
 For example, in the introductory essay he wrote for Hitler's Table Talk in 1953, he said:

 "Hitler's own table talk in the crucial years of the Machtergreifung (1932–34), as briefly recorded by Hermann Rauschning, so startled the world (which could not even in 1939 credit him with either such ruthlessness or such ambitions) that it was for long regarded as spurious.
 It is now, I think, accepted.
 If any still doubt its genuineness, they will hardly do so after reading the volume now published.
 For here is the official, authentic record of Hitler's Table-Talk almost exactly ten years after the conversations recorded by Rauschning."

 Trevor-Roper stated that Rauschning's account "has been vindicated by the evidence of Hitler's views which has been discovered since its publication and that it is an important source for any biography of Hitler."

-Despite the problems of the source, if the same criteria that Hänel uses to discredit Rauschning were equally applied to all sources, Albert Speer, Bormann, and even Goebbels would have to be dismissed as sources out of hand.
-These sources, too, should be viewed critically and corroborated—as Roper implies above Rauschning is only a reliable insofar as events and actions by Hitler corroborate his testimony (which, in a preponderance of cases, they do).

 In the third edition, published in 2000, he wrote a new preface in which he revised but did not reverse his opinion of the authenticity of Hitler Speaks:

 "I would not now endorse so cheerfully the authority of Hermann Rauschning which has been dented by Wolfgang Hänel, but I would not reject it altogether.
 Rauschning may have yielded at times to journalistic temptations, but he had opportunities to record Hitler's conversations and the general tenor of his record too exactly foretells Hitler's later utterances to be dismissed as fabrication."